-As with all of World News Daily Report‘s articles, the claim had no basis in truth.
-The article used an unrelated image published to the internet in 2014, itself unrelated to chicken wings or the 2016 Super Bowl.
-The “chicken wings are rat meat” claim was swiped in 2017 by the fake news site Now44News.
-And as of November 2017, the “rat meat as boneless chicken” yarn was still going strong on social media, with two iterations continuing to make the rounds:
+As with all of World News Daily Report's articles, the claim had no basis in truth.
+The article used an unrelated image published online in 2014, itself unrelated to chicken wings or the 2016 Super Bowl.
+The "chicken wings are rat meat" claim was swiped in 2017 by the fake news site Now44News.
+And as of November 2017, the "rat meat as boneless chicken" yarn was still going strong on social media, with two iterations continuing to make the rounds:

 We have learned that United States Food and Drug Administration (FDA) is now very concerned that an estimated one million pounds of rat meat.

 Which is being passed off as “boneless chicken wings,” has been sold in restaurants and grocery stores across America.

 According to reports, FDA inspectors raised concerns after several illegal shipping containers originating from China were seized by customs at the Port of San Francisco.